Codecademy/docs/content/general/concepts/database/database.md

 ---
 Title: 'Database'
 Description: 'A database is a collection of structured information stored so it can be easily accessed and updated.
-In a computer system, a database is typically accessed through a database management system, referred to as a DBMS.'
+In a computer system, databases are commonly accessed through a database management system, or DBMS.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'